src-d/blog/content/upcoming/language_migrations.md

 </div>
 </div>

-Comparing to Erik's table we've got the elements on the main diagonal of the transition matrix.
+Compared to Erik's table we've got some elements on the main diagonal of our transition matrix.
 We will see later how to take an advantage of it.
 However, although the dataset we used is different, we notice many relevant similarities and perceive the same kind of language profile.

 ## GitHub "LanguageRank"

 Since we have our flow matrix, we want to know which languages are the most and the least popular.
 It is possible to calculate [centrality measures](https://en.wikipedia.org/wiki/Centrality) on the represented graph, e.g. the eigenvector centrality.
-Indeed these measures convey the relative popularity of languages in the sense that people coding in a language would more or less likely switch to another one.
-We will take this approach - calculate the eigenvector centrality.
+Indeed, these measures convey the relative popularity of languages in the sense of how likely people coding in one language would switch to another.
+We will take the approach of calculating the eigenvector centrality.
 If you need further explanations, I invite you to read Vadim's PageRank analysis in his blog post about the [GitHub Contributions Graph](https://blog.sourced.tech/post/handshakes_pagerank/).

-1. Our flow matrix contains strictly positive elements, which is the sufficient condition to make it [irreducible](https://en.wikipedia.org/wiki/Irreducibility_(mathematics)) ; there is always a way to reach all other languages from any given one.
-Thus, according to [Perron–Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem), we are looking for the greatest eigenvalue and the corresponding eigenvector.
+1. Our flow matrix contains strictly positive elements, which is a sufficient condition to make it [irreducible](https://en.wikipedia.org/wiki/Irreducibility_(mathematics)) ; there is always a way to reach all other languages from any given one.
+Thus, according to [Perron–Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem), we are looking for the greatest eigenvalue and its corresponding eigenvector.

-2. To find that dominant eigenvector, we can use the [Power Iteration](https://en.wikipedia.org/wiki/Power_iteration) algorithm.
+2. We can use the [Power Iteration](https://en.wikipedia.org/wiki/Power_iteration) algorithm to find the dominant eigenvector.
 Nevertheless, in addition to be irreducible, the matrix needs to be stochastic and aperiodic.

 3. Our flow matrix becomes [stochastic](https://en.wikipedia.org/wiki/Stochastic_matrix) when removing the main diagonal and normalizing the rows.
 The greatest eigenvalue is now equal to 1.

 4. Finally, to make our matrix [aperiodic](https://en.wikipedia.org/wiki/Markov_chain) and well conditioned, there is a famous trick introduced by Larry and Sergey in 1998.
-It is well explained in [Stanford’s CS246](http://snap.stanford.edu/class/cs246-2013/slides/09-pagerank.pdf) but to make it short, it mainly consists of updating our flow matrix with the following formula:
+It is well explained in [Stanford’s CS246](http://snap.stanford.edu/class/cs246-2013/slides/09-pagerank.pdf) but to make it short, it mainly consists of updating our flow matrix using the following formula:

 $$
 P = \\beta P + \\frac{1-\\beta}{N}\\left( \\begin{array}{cccc}